Nonmonotone local minimax methods for finding multiple saddle points: Numerical experiments

 \section{Numerical experiments}

 In this section, we apply Algorithm~\ref{alg:gbblmm} to find multiple unstable solutions of several nonlinear BVPs with variational structure.
-We take parameters $\sigma=10^{-4}$, $\rho=0.2$, $M=10$, $\eta_k\equiv0.85$, $\lambda_{\min}=10^{-6}$, $\lambda_{\max}=10$, then set $\lambda_0=\lambda=0.1$ and $\lambda_k$ $(k\geq1)$ defined in \eqref{eq:lambdak-bb} with $\alpha_k^{\text{BB}}=\alpha_k^{\text{BB1}}$ unless specified.
-Our numerical experiments illustrate that Algorithm~\ref{alg:gbblmm} using the normalized ZH-type or normalized GLL-type nonmonotone step-size search rule has the similar numerical performance.
-However, due to the limit of the length of the paper, we only show numerical results of Algorithm~\ref{alg:gbblmm} using the normalized ZH-type nonmonotone step-size search rule.
-We remark here that all numerical experiments in this paper are implemented with MATLAB (R2017b) under the PC with the Inter Core i5-4300M CPU (2.60GHz) and a 4.00GB RAM.
+We take parameters $\sigma=10^{-4}$, $\rho=0.2$, $\eta_k\equiv0.85$, $\lambda_{\min}=10^{-6}$, $\lambda_{\max}=10$, then set $\lambda_0=0.1$ and $\lambda_k$ $(k\geq1)$ defined in \eqref{eq:lambdak-bb} with $\alpha_k^{\text{BB}}=\alpha_k^{\text{BB1}}$ unless specified.
+We remark here that, unless specified, the numerical experiments in this paper are implemented with MATLAB (R2017b) under the PC with the Inter Core i5-4300M CPU (2.60GHz) and a 4.00GB RAM.
 In the code of Algorithm~\ref{alg:gbblmm}, the MATLAB subroutine {\ttfamily fminunc} is called to compute the local peak selection.